SGG-Modding/Hades2ModWiki/docs/creating-mods/development-environment.md

 - [Thunderstore](https://thunderstore.io/c/hades-ii/) account - if you intend to share your mods with the community.
 	- Note that the wider modding community for Hades II has moved away from Nexus and is now using Thunderstore.
 Any mods created for Nexus are *not* compatible with Thunderstore mods, and all of the guides in this wiki are based on development for Thunderstore.
 - [GitHub](https://github.com/) account - primarily for code source control, but also for automated publishing of new mod package versions to Thunderstore through GitHub Actions.
 - [r2modman](https://thunderstore.io/c/hades-ii/p/ebkr/r2modman/) to install dependencies and locally test your mods.
+The mod template already contains dependencies that most mods will require.
+Note that locally installing a mod will not automatically install its dependencies.
+Either manually install them, or install another mod that requires these base dependencies, such as [PonyMenu](https://thunderstore.io/c/hades-ii/p/PonyWarrior/PonyMenu/).
+If you have already downloaded any mods, you will have these dependencies installed.

 ## Situational tools